 Broadband internet access is essential for tomorrow’s economy.
-Missouri should make a significant investment in the Missouri Rural Broadband Development Fund in 2019.
-This would empower the state to coordinate efforts that will bring Missouri up to modern standards.
+Missouri made a $5 million investment in the Missouri Rural Broadband Development Fund in 2019.
+This will empower the state to coordinate efforts that will bring Missouri up to modern standards.

 The majority of rural Missourians lack access to affordable, reliable, high-speed internet.
 Broadband access enables modern farming tools to access cloud-based computing power and is a link to the best education and healthcare available.
 It also opens opportunities for economic development.